freeernest/BigPandaTest/README.md

 Your exercise is to implement a Non Blocking Producer/Consumer stream processing service that exposes an HTTP api.

-You are provided with a blackbox executable that spits out an infinite stream of lines of event data encoded in JSON.
+You are provided with a blackbox executable that splits out an infinite stream of lines of event data encoded in JSON.
 You can download it here:

 * Linux -